Still (Commodores song): Cover versions

 In 1981, actor-singer John Schneider took a cover version to No. 69 on the pop chart.
 It was the B-side to his country single "Them Good Ol' Boys Are Bad", which reached No. 13 on the country chart.

 In 1991, UK artist Shirley Bassey covered this song on her album titled, "Keep The Music Playing".
 This album was a hit both in the United Kingdom and New Zealand.
 Shirley included this song in her worldwide concert line-up throughout the 1990s.

-The song was covered in a Cantonese version by Hong Kong singer Alan Tam as "My Heart Is Only You" (我的心只有你).
+The song was covered in a Cantonese version by Hong Kong singer Alan Tam as "My Heart Is Only You" (我心只有您).